Blendify/blender-manual/blender_docs/manual/about/contribute.rst

    If you have created or deleted files, you will need to run ``svn add /path/to/file`` or ``svn rm /path/to/file`` before creating the diff.
 To see a list of affected files, run ``svn status``.
 #. `Upload the diff file here <https://developer.blender.org/differential/diff/create/>`__.
-   If you don't have an account already, you can `register for one <https://developer.blender.org/auth/register/>`__.
+   If you do not have an account already, you can `register for one <https://developer.blender.org/auth/register/>`__.
 #.
-After submitting the diff, you'll be asked to "Create a new Revision"
+After submitting the diff, you will be asked to "Create a new Revision"
    before you can add a title and description of your changes.
 #.
 If you know who the Section Owner
-   (see `Documentation Team <https://developer.blender.org/project/profile/53>`__) of that chapter is, assign them as the *Reviewer* and they'll be notified of your patch.
+   (see `Documentation Team <https://developer.blender.org/project/profile/53>`__) of that chapter is, assign them as the *Reviewer* and they will be notified of your patch.
-   If you can't find out who that is (or there is no one), instead, mail the `bf-docboard <https://lists.blender.org/mailman/listinfo/bf-docboard>`__ mailing list, or tell someone in ``#blenderwiki`` on :ref:`IRC <irc-channels>`.
+   If you cannot find out who that is (or there is no one), instead, mail the `bf-docboard <https://lists.blender.org/mailman/listinfo/bf-docboard>`__ mailing list, or tell someone in ``#blenderwiki`` on :ref:`IRC <irc-channels>`.
 #.
 They will review your patch and let you know about any changes you could make,